-(1) The amounts shown as salary in column (c) reflect actual payments received in each indicated year, which may vary slightly from the salary described in the Compensation Discussion and Analysis as a result of (i) the number of pay periods in each calendar year and (ii) the fact that any salary increases did not go into effect until March of each year.
+(1) The amounts shown as salary in column (c) reflect actual payments received in each indicated year, which may vary slightly from the salary described in the Compensation Discussion and Analysis as a result of (i) the number of pay periods in each calendar year and (ii) the fact that any salary increases did not go into effect until early March of each year.

 (2) The amounts in column (e) and column (f) reflect restricted stock and option awards actually granted during the fiscal year for service in the prior fiscal year.
-For example, the row for 2009 shows the value (computed in accordance with FASB ASC Topic 718 and as further discussed in the footnotes 3 and 4) of stock and option awards made in February 2009 in respect of 2008 service.
+For example, the row for 2010 shows the value (computed in accordance with FASB ASC Topic 718 and as further discussed in the footnotes 3 and 4) of stock and option awards made in February 2010 with respect of 2009 service.

-The amounts in column (e) reflect the aggregate grant date fair value for awards made in the fiscal years ended December 31, 2007, December 31, 2008, and December 31, 2009 computed in accordance with FASB ASC Topic 718 for (i) restricted stock awards made pursuant to the Company's 1994 Stock Incentive Plan and the Company's 2009 Stock Option and Incentive Plan and (ii) for 2008, awards under our 2008 Performance Plan.
+(3) The amounts in column (e) reflect the aggregate grant date fair value for awards made in the fiscal years ended December 31, 2008, December 31, 2009, and December 31, 2010 computed in accordance with FASB ASC Topic 718 for (i) restricted stock awards made pursuant to the Company's 1994 Stock Incentive Plan and the Company's 2009 Stock Option and Incentive Plan and (ii) for 2008, awards under our 2008 Performance Plan.
 The value of restricted stock awards is based solely on the closing price of our Common Stock on the NYSE on the date of grant; as a result, no assumptions were used in the calculation of this value.
-The value of awards under the 2008 Performance Plan presented in the table was determined by an independent firm, in accordance with the Uniform Standards of Professional Appraisal Practice.
+The value of awards under our 2008 Performance Plan presented in the table was determined by an independent firm, in accordance with the Uniform Standards of Professional Appraisal Practice.
 The firm used a Monte Carlo simulation, which is a statistical method to determine values that are a function of variables with uncertain probabilities.
 The valuation model was developed to accommodate the actual features of the Plan.
-Assumptions used in the calculation of this amount are included in footnote 10 to the Company's audited financial statements for the year ended December 31, 2009 included in the Company's Annual Report on Form 10-K filed with the Securities and
+Assumptions used in the calculation of this amount are included in footnote 10 to the Company's audited financial statements for the year ended December 31, 2010 included in the Company's Annual Report on Form 10-K filed with the Securities and

-Exchange Commission on March 1, 2010.
-The maximum payouts under the 2008 Performance Plan for each of the named executive officers would be as follows: Mr. Blair-\$9,006,000; Mr. Sargeant-\$3,198,000; Mr. Nauchton-\$7.506,000; Mr. Horev-\$3,198,000; and Mr. Breslin-\$2,630,000.
+Exchange Commission on February 23, 2011.
+The maximum payouts possible under the 2008 Performance Plan for each of the Named Executive Officers when the measurement period for the plan ends on May 31, 2011 are as follows: Mr. Blair-\$9,006,000; Mr. Sargeant-\$3,198,000; Mr. Naughton-\$7,506,000; Mr. Horey-\$3,198,000; and Mr. McLaughlin-\$3,198,000.